Cheng-I-Lin/league-of-legends-analysis/README.md

 In the dataset, I believe that columns `ban1`, `ban2`, `ban3`, `ban4`, and `ban5` are likely not missing at random (NMAR).
 Each of these ban columns has an unique number of missing values (2334, 2202, 2520, 2400, and 2724, respectively) and does not possess any specific trends of missingness or any missingness dependency with other columns.
 This is likely due to the fact that in a competitive LOL match, each player gets to decide which champion he or she would like to ban before other players begin their champion selection phase.
 However, a player is not required to ban a champion in the given time, thus creating the missing values in the five ban columns as some players decided not to ban any champions.
 Therefore, the columns are NMAR because they are only missing when the players chose not to ban any champion, meaning the missingness of these values depends on the actual values themselves.
 To better explain the missingness of the five ban columns, making them missing at random (MAR) instead of NMAR, one additional data I would obtain is `all_bans`, which is a binary data with 1 indicating all players from a team have banned a champion, and 0 indicating at least one player in the team did not ban any champion.
 By adding this column of data, one can easily determine if there's a missing value in one of the five ban columns just by looking at `all_bans`, which helps explain the missingness.

 ### Missingness Dependency
-Besides the ban columns that contain missing values, the `damagemitigatedperminute` column is also missing values ( to be exact).
+Besides the ban columns that contain missing values, the `firstdragon` column is also missing values (3784 missing rows to be exact).
 Therefore, I decided to test if the missingness of this column depend on other columns in the dataset, specifically the columns `league` and `side`.
 To test this missingness dependency, a permutation test is required.
 Consequently, I chose a significance level of 0.05 (5%) using **total variance distance** (TVD) as the test statistic to conduct the test.

-First, let's look at the missingness dependency between the columns `damagemitigatedperminute` and `league`.
+First, let's look at the observed missingness dependency between the columns `firstdragon` and `league`.

 | league          |   firstdragon_missing = False |   firstdragon_missing = True |
 |:----------------|------------------------------:|-----------------------------:|